ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 -   **Default**: Optional.
 -   **Override**: Sometimes.
 -   **Usage**: The tag name used when rendering into the light DOM.
-This is used when children contents are overwritten.
+Used when children contents are overwritten.
 -   **Example Usage**: `amp-date-countdown`, `amp-date-display`

 ##### PreactBaseElement['passthrough']

 -   **Default**: Optional.
 -   **Override**: Sometimes.
--   **Usage**: Define if user-supplied children are needed by the Preact component but their shape and structure does not matter.
+-   **Usage**: Define if requiring user-supplied children to the Preact component, but shape and structure does not matter.
 -   **Example Usage**: `amp-fit-text`, `amp-sidebar`

 ##### PreactBaseElement['passthroughNonEmpty']